meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

   passwords, they will need to visit IRC to disable secondary authentication.

-### 6. The user reviews authorized applications
+### 6. The user reviews authorized applications and active sessions

-**Primary actor:** User
+**Primary actor:** User or a moderator

 **Brief:** The users should be able to review authentication tokens, and be allowed to revoke any currently authorized authentication tokens.
+Moderators can do this to any user

-**Trigger:** The user indicates they want to review the authentication tokens
+**Trigger:** The user indicates they want to review the authentication tokens The moderator indicates he/she wants to do this for some user.

 **Postconditions:**

 * Any deactivated applications will need to re-authenticate to continue to be able to access the user's account.
+* Any ended session will no longer be valid.

 **Basic Flow:**

-1. The user indicates they want to review authorized applications
+1. The user indicates they want to review authorized applications and currently active sessions
-1. The site displays a list of applications the user has previously authorized.
+1. The site displays a list of applications the user has previously authorized and the currently active sessions of that user.
-1. The user might choose to deactivate any application:
+1. The user might choose to deactivate any application or end any active session.
 1. If so the site asks for confirmation.
 1. The user confirms
-1. The application is deactivated.
+1. The application is deactivated or the session is expired.

 **Functional requirements:**

 * Currently authorized applications should be listed at the top, sorted by activation date.
 * The name of the app and the date the app was last used should be displayed.
-* Already deactivated authorizations should be listed at the bottom of the list, to preserve the ability to audit account access.
+* Already deactivated authorizations should be listed at the bottom of the list of active authorisations, to preserve the ability to audit account access.
+* Already expired sessions should be listed at the bottom of the list of sessions.

 **Non-functional requirements:**